Early Life and Education

 Janice Suber McNair was born on September 30, 1936, in Myrtle Beach, South Carolina.
-She attended Columbia College, a private women's liberal arts college.
-It was during her college years that she met her future husband, Bob McNair.
+She attended Columbia College, a private women's liberal arts college, where she earned a Bachelor of Arts degree.

 Rise to Success